nyawitaomondi-ops/TeleConnect-Customer-Churn-Analysis/README.md

 ### Key Findings
 - **Key Driver:** Customers with **month-to-month contracts** and **no internet service** have the highest churn risk.
+- Those who pay with electronic checks, especially those with low monthly charges have the highest churn, at 42.8%.
+- Highest monthly charges correlate with lower churn across all payment methods, iondicating that most high spending clients are loyal.

 ### Recommendations
 - Target month-to-month contract customers customers without internet access with special internet access offers (free installation, first month discounts, etc).